 “The LEED (Leadership in Energy and Environmental Design) Green Building Rating System is a voluntary third party rating system where credits are earned for satisfying specified green building criteria.
 Projects are evaluated within six environmental categories: Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, and Indoor Environmental Quality.
 Certified, Silver, Gold, and Platinum levels of green building certification are awarded based on the total credits earned.
 The LEED standard has been adopted nationwide by federal agencies, state and local governments, and interested private companies as the industry standard of measurement for green building.” - USGBC

 Thoughtful green design of our marketing and packaging materials has made CST a leader in our industry.
 The impact on the environment is considered in every decision we make concerning the resources used to promote our products.
 All of CST's marketing and packaging materials are made from the highest amount of post consumer waste available.
-Our shipping envelopes and antibody vial boxes are made from 90% post-consumer waste and the paper we use are certified by the Forest Stewardship Council (FSC).
+Our shipping envelopes and antibody vial boxes are made for the highest percentage of post-consumer waste possible and the paper we use are certified by the Forest Stewardship Council (FSC).

 In 2009, CST stopped shipping products in Styrofoam coolers because of its inability to break down and other environmental concerns.
 We began shipping our products using a new shipping cooler composed from cardboard, mineral rock slag wool and biodegradable plastic.
 This new shipping cooler has the same thermal properties as a Styrofoam box but can degrade in a landfill.